Code-Duddies/e-buiseness/README.md

 # e-buiseness
-we gonna hve three have three html pages.for the
+we gonna have three html pages

 >
 **1**Home page